kuanpern/alerter_server/README.md

 ## Alerter server
-A really simple server to receive alert message and put to database, or send to slack.
+A really simple server to register alert message; send hourly/daily email to user, or send real-time message to slack.

 ### Installation (Server side)
 ```